 August 1st, 1977 – Madison Square Garden.
 “Superstar” Billy Graham vs. Bruno Sammartino.
 Gorilla Monsoon guest referee.
 After a pounding, Graham fled the ring and waved his hand in disgust as if to say, “I quit.”
 Heading backstage, Monsoon ran after him, the crowd assuming the wild brawl was over.
 Suddenly, Monsoon carried Graham over his shoulder, tossed him into the ring, where Bruno pounced on him like a wild beast.
 The match was stopped at 14:05 due to “excessive blood.”

 The pop that Gorilla Monsoon got when he brought “Superstar” Billy Graham Graham back was unforgettably loud, like a primeval roar of pure bloodlust.
 It was beautiful.

-December 26, 1977 – Nassau Coliseum.
+December 26th, 1977 – Nassau Coliseum.
 Battle Royal.
 Monsoon wins a Battle Royal to face Billy Graham in a title match.
-A classic brawl, with the “401 pound” Monsoon once again on his knees chopping his opponent to bits.
+A classic brawl, with the “401 pound” Monsoon once again on his knees, chopping his opponent to bits.
 It was still magic.
 And with Billy doing his classic “stagger,” the 99% mark crowd “smelled a title change.”
-It didn’t happen of course, but it was great.
+It didn’t happen, of course, but it was great.
 Memorably great.

 Gorilla Monsoon often had this little grin in the ring.
 The kind of grin that said, “This is fun.”
 The kind of look that told me he loved that fan reaction.
 And I always remember him giving his all.
 Although I saw him live literally dozens of times, the “stinkers” were so very few and far between.
 On most any night, if he was on a show, you were guaranteed to get your money’s worth.

-If you enjoyed this piece, you may also enjoy:
+If you enjoyed this piece, you might also enjoy: